SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-102/01-Introduction-to-time-and-space-complexity/01-Introduction-to-time-and-space-complexity.md

 # Introduction to Time and Space Complexity

 <!--- Why is there more than one way to write/perform an algorithm --->
-We know that inoder to solve a problem, we need to write an algorithm.
+We know that in order to solve a problem, we need to write an algorithm.
 But, what if we have more than one algorithm to solve the problem, e.g. sorting an array, we can use **bubble sort, or merge sort**, and so on.

-So, we have more than an algorithm that solves a problem, but we need to know how to measure the performance of an algorithm and compare them to determine which one is the best for a given problem.
+So, we have more than an algorithm that solves a problem, we need to know how to measure the performance of an algorithm and compare them to determine which one is the best for a given problem.

 It's the **algorithm's efficiency**, and when we say efficiency, we mean **time complexity and space complexity.**